 - November, 2015: A Colorado man’s e-cigarette exploded in his face, causing a broken neck, smashed teeth, facial fractures, and mouth burns.

 Of course, we can’t forget the young Upstate man in Greenville who suffered third-degree burns on his thigh because his e-cigarette exploded in his pants pocket.
 He ended up in the Augusta, Georgia, Burn Center.

 Some say the recent FDA regulation should have been put into place much earlier.
 Mitch Zeller, director of the FDA’s Center for Tobacco Products and the enforcer of the new rule, has harsh words regarding the situation.
 “In the absence of science-based regulation of all tobacco products, the marketplace has been the wild, wild West.
 Companies were free to introduce any product they wanted, make any claim they wanted, and that is how we wound up with a 900 percent increase in high schoolers using e-cigarettes, as well as all these reports of exploding e-cigarette batteries and products that have caused burns and fires and disfigurement.”

 We at the Louthian Law Firm urge you to talk with us if you or a family member has been a victim of an e-cigarette explosion or malfunction.

 If you or your loved one has suffered injuries because of an exploding e-cigarette, we want you to know that justice is possible.
 You may have legal recourse under defective product or personal injury statutes.
-At the Louthian Law Firm we have more than 40 years of experience helping injured South Carolinians seek justice, and we’re committed to ensuring that you get the legal representation you need.
 To speak with an experienced attorney today, call us at 1-803-454-1200, or fill out our confidential online form for a free initial consultation.